We can help you sell your Antique

 in the jar, and I had gotten 18 of them in there overnight.
 They were all purple

-based on drowning the victim, but this was an odd way to go, and no others that I know of
+based on drowning the victim, this was an odd way to go, and no others that I know of

 insurance, and some new jelly that day.
 And so began the desire to collect,